friari/advanced-css-course/README.md

-# This is a course I've been doing on Udemy to advance my css skills.
-Everything below is from the original course repo's readme and is not my work
+# This is the coursework for a program  following on Udemy to develop and advance my css skills.
+Everything below the divider is from the original course repo's readme and is not my work.

 ---